UEFA Champions League preview: what to look out for on Wednesday

 Article summary

-Porto take on Juventus and Sevilla face Dortmund in Wednesday's UEFA Champions League round of 16 first legs.
+Atalanta host Real Madrid and Mönchengladbach welcome Manchester City in Wednesday's UEFA Champions League round of 16 first legs.

 Article top media content